 |Final Verdict:||The best of cheesy slashers and a blast to watch.|

-Want more content about The Intruder?
-Interested in another perspective?
-Check out these other articles and videos from our authors about The Intruder:
+If you're interested in another perspective, check out these other articles and videos from our authors about The Intruder: